grafana/mimir/docs/sources/getting-started/_index.md

 ## Configure the Grafana Agent to write to Mimir

-If you don't already have the Grafana Agent installed, refer to the [latest release](https://github.com/grafana/agent/releases/latest).

 Add the following YAML snippet to one of your Agent `metrics` `configs` in your Agent configuration file and restart the Grafana Agent.